Home / Salad Recipes / Traditional Greek Salad

 Traditional Greek Salad

-Growing up just three hours away from Chicago, we would frequent the Windy City frequently.
+Growing up just three hours away from Chicago, we would visit the Windy City frequently.
 One of my favorite memories of Chicago which has remained a tradition to this day is eating authentic Greek food in Greektown.
+From Greek Souvlaki Beef to Avgolemono (Greek Egg Lemon Soup) to Greek Village Salad and more, I love the bright, fresh flavors of Greek food so much!
+I love to whip up this Traditional Greek Salad for dinner about once a week.

 Regardless of what else everyone orders, one thing remains the same every visit: we always get a large Greek salad for the table.
 Starting a meal with a salad is not only a great way to fuel your body with nutrients but it’s a great way to fill up on a low-calorie item.